-We build a cooperative equilibrium along similar lines as in section 2.
-Hence, suppliers should be willing to cooperate as much as possible with a producer they have never worked with before (i.e. the equilibrium must be pairwise deviation proof).
+We build a cooperative equilibrium similarly to section 2 such that suppliers are willing to cooperate as much as possible with a producer they have never worked with before (i.e. the equilibrium must satisfy a bilateral rationality constraint).
 Such equilibria can only exist if the present supplier is different from other suppliers, since rents in the following period are required to reward cooperation.
 Here, the relationship-specific innovation takes the role of the good/bad matches from above and ensures some level of cooperation.
-In Appendix B.7, we demonstrate that there exists an equilibrium where on equilibrium path an innovator supplier would cooperate at a constant level $x^ \in (n, m]$, while a supplier with whom no innovation has occurred would play the Nash level of investment n.
+In Appendix B.7, we demonstrate that there exists an equilibrium where on equilibrium path an augmented supplier would cooperate at a constant level $x^ \in (n, m]$, while a supplier with whom no innovation has occurred would play the Nash level of investment n.
 In such an equilibrium, a producer chooses a supplier when he is born.
 He is indifferent about switching suppliers until a supplier successfully innovates and until that happens, the suppliers invest n.
 Once a supplier has successfully innovated, the producer sticks with that supplier (the innovator) forever and she invests x^ .

-Below, we take this structure of the equilibrium as given and we derive the innovation rate on the equilibrium path.
-First, consider a producer who knows an innovator supplier with whom no deviation has occurred.
-Then, the joint value obeys (27) but with $z = x^$.
-As a result, the innovation rate is given by (28).
-Denoting the solution for the cooperative case as $\delta_1^{I,coop}$, we get that $\delta^{I,Nash} < \delta_1^{I,coop} \leq \delta^{I,cont}$, with equality if and only if $x^ = m$, since $x^ \in (n, m]$.
+Below, we take this structure of the equilibrium as given and derive the innovation rate on the equilibrium path.
+First, consider a producer who knows an augmented supplier with whom no deviation has occurred.
+Then, the joint value obeys (23) but with $z = x^$.
+As a result, the innovation rate is given by (24).
+Denoting the solution for the cooperative case as $\delta_1^{I,coop}$, we get that $\delta_1^{I,Nash} < \delta_1^{I,coop} \le \delta_1^{I,coot}$, with equality if and only if $x^ = m$, since $x^ \in (n, m]$.
 This directly results from the scale effect.